An agency owner was having an Accounts Receivable problem—several clients weren’t paying on-time.

 Collecting the payment is the “last mile” of running your agency profitability.
 It’s the final step in my Agency Value Chain framework.

-I’m in my company’s QuickBooks Online (QBO) a few times a week, so I can immediately see the dashboard reminder if someone is past-due.
+Keep a finger on the pulse of your agency’s QuickBooks Online (QBO)—you can immediately see via the dashboard reminder if someone is past-due.

 Escalation Steps: Email, Email, Phone